groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/esign/pdf.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for Signing PDF Documents with Text Signatures using C#"
+    title: "Steps for signing PDF documents with text signatures using C#"
     content: |
       [GroupDocs.Signature](/signature/net/) facilitates the incorporation of customized text signatures into PDF files. .NET developers can seamlessly integrate signing functionality into their applications using our software.